HIPAA: Frequently Asked Questions

 • Why was HIPAA created?

 • HIPAA is a federal law in the US Healthcare system designed to standardize electronic healthcare transacts and increase the number of Americans with health insurance coverage.
+It requires institutions to put into place the appropriate administrative, physical, and technical safeguards to ensure the confidentiality, integrity, and security of electronic protected health information.
+Moreover, the Act includes provisions aimed at combating fraud and abuse in health insurance and healthcare delivery.

 • Why is HIPAA important?